Two concussions don’t always add up to second impact syndrome - NewsBreak

 Spectator at Steelers game dies after fall from escalator

 PITTSBURGH (AP) — A spectator at Sunday’s game between the Pittsburgh Steelers and New York Jets died following a fall on an escalator at Acrisure Stadium.
+The Allegheny County medical examiner’s office identified him Monday as 27-year-old Dalton Ryan Keane of Monaca.
+Paramedics administered care on site before he was transported to the hospital in critical condition.
+He died shortly thereafter.
 The Pittsburgh Department of Public Safety said police and emergency service personnel were alerted after a male spectator fell around 4:45 p.m., shortly after the end of the Jets’ 24-20 victory over the Steelers.
-Paramedics administered care on site before the victim was transported to the hospital in critical condition.
-He died shortly thereafter.
-The Allegheny County medical examiner’s office identified him Monday as 27-year-old Dalton Ryan Keane of Monaca.
-“We are aware of an unfortunate incident that occurred inside Acrisure Stadium today,” the Steelers said in a statement Sunday.
-“We are working with local authorities and helping their investigation into the matter.
-We are sending our thoughts and prayers to the guest’s family.”
+Keane had worked as a pipefitter at McCarl’s, an industrial piping company, in Beaver County since 2014, company CEO Ken Burk told the Pittsburgh Post-Gazette on Monday.

 Yardbarker